hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-linux.md

 sudo chmod a+rwx /directory/*.*
 ```

-Or for all subdirectories and files in these directories:
+Or for all sub-directories and files in these directories:

 ```
 sudo chmod a+rwx /directory/*/*.*
 ```